-Southern Star Central Corp., or Southern Star, was a wholly-owned subsidiary of EFS-SSCC Holdings, LLC, or EFS, as of and during the year ended December 31, 2011 and through September 23, 2012.
-GE Energy Financial Services, Inc., or GE, and Morgan Stanley Infrastructure Partners and certain other affiliated investment funds managed by Morgan Stanley Infrastructure, Inc., or MSIP, indirectly held all of the outstanding capital stock of EFS during these periods.
+Southern Star Central Corp., or Southern Star, was a wholly-owned subsidiary of EFS-SSCC Holdings, LLC, or EFS, through September 23, 2012.
+GE Energy Financial Services, Inc., or GE, and Morgan Stanley Infrastructure Partners and certain other affiliated investment funds managed by Morgan Stanley Infrastructure, Inc., or MSIP, indirectly held all of the outstanding capital stock of EFS through this date.

 On August 23, 2012, GE entered into an agreement to sell to MSIP its 60% economic stake and 50% voting stake in Southern Star through the sale of its interests in EFS, or the Sale.
 The Sale was consummated on September 24, 2012, constituting a change in control and resulting in a new basis of accounting for Southern Star.
-In connection with the Sale, EFS was renamed and is now known as MSIP-SSCC Holdings, LLC, or Holdings.
+In connection with the Sale, EFS changed its name to MSIP-SSCC Holdings, LLC, or Holdings.
 See Note 3 for further information regarding the Sale.